How a Data-First Strategy Helped Focus Bank Enter the Fintech Space Smoothly

 Most banks are trying to modernize their data stack at the same time they’re expected to monitor a program that’s already generating customers.
 Internal teams are learning new responsibilities, but regulators expect precision before the bank has the tools to achieve it.

-The result is that feeling building the bike while you ride it.
-Someone bolts on the handlebars, adjusts the chain, rewires the brakes, and swaps the tires for something sturdier, but everyone is moving, whether the bike is “ready” or not.
+The result is that feeling of building the bike while you ride it.
+Someone bolts on the handlebars, adjusts the chain, rewires the brakes, and swaps the tires for something sturdier — but everyone is moving, whether the bike is ready or not.

-Kayla Jones, Chief Fintech Banking Officer for Focus Bank, said that by building a framework first, Focus Bank avoided the reactive scramble that leads to manual workarounds and regulatory blind spots.
+Kayla Jones, Chief Fintech Banking Officer for Focus Bank, said the framework-first approach is what kept the bank out of the reactive scramble that drives most fintech-sponsoring banks into manual workarounds and regulatory blind spots.

 Solution: Planning Data Infrastructure

-A big part of this is mapping and reconciliation.
-One fintech might call something “available_limit,” another “open_to_buy,” and a third might bury the same concept under nested JSON. iDENTIFY builds and maintains the mapping layer that connects those fields to the bank’s definitions and reporting structures.
-That’s where a lot of “semantic confusion” disappears.
+Most of the strain shows up in mapping and reconciliation.
+One fintech calls a field available_limit, another calls it open_to_buy, and a third buries the same concept inside nested JSON. iDENTIFY builds and maintains the mapping layer that connects those fields to the bank’s definitions and reporting structures — the layer where semantic confusion quietly disappears.

 The more sustainable answer is shared cloud environments, like Snowflake or Databricks.
-When both sides operate on compatible cloud infrastructure, you don’t have to endlessly ship files or push API payloads across the fence.
+When both sides operate on compatible infrastructure, no one has to endlessly ship files or push API payloads across the fence.

-This is also how you kill the spreadsheet monster.
-Without a normalization layer, teams fall back on CSV dumps, Excel tinkering, and late-night reconciliation fire drills every month or quarter.
+It’s also how you kill the spreadsheet monster.
+Without a normalization layer, teams fall back on CSV dumps, Excel tinkering, and late-night reconciliation fire drills at every month-end.

 Outcome: Solving Semantic Disconnects

-Jones said that the approach early on was, “Well, just give us everything and we'll sort through what we need and what we don't need."
+The early approach, Jones admitted, was simple: “Well, just give us everything and we’ll sort through what we need and what we don’t need.”
+It didn’t take long to realize half of what they collected wasn’t useful.

-The leadership team decided "we need to focus it in.
-We want to be really good at one thing first.”
+The leadership team decided to narrow the aperture.
+They wanted to be excellent at one thing before adding more.

-They agreed to start with consumer credit because the leadership and lending departments were already familiar with the regulations and parameters of that asset class, making it the "best foray into the fintech space"
+They started with consumer credit, because the leadership and lending teams already knew the regulations and parameters of that asset class.
+It was the most natural foothold into the fintech space.

 In a market that often rewards rapid, unfocused expansion, Focus Bank’s most strategic decision was deliberate restraint.

-Jones said, "We want to be really good at one thing first and then when we know we're doing that and we're excelling at it then we can look at expanding."
+“We want to be really good at one thing first,” Jones said.
+“Then, when we know we’re doing it well, we can look at expanding.”

 iDENTIFY Helps Banks Understand Their Data